Comparison

 - qdrant

-- High-performance, massive-scale Vector Database and Vector Search Engine for the next generation of AI.
+- High-performance, massive-scale Vector Database and Vector Search Engine

 - deep-searcher

-- Open Source Deep Research Alternative to Reason and Search on Private Data
+- Open Source Deep Research Alternative to Reason and Search on Private Data.

 Stars